MarijnStam/Respiratory-Filtering/README.md

 `python signal_simulation.py`

 This will automatically simulate and plot various signals.
-They have been labeled accordingly and can be adjusted to whatever you wish
+They have been labeled accordingly and can be adjusted to whatever you wish.
+The respiratory signal is simulated thanks to the Open Access toolbox provided by NeuroKit2.
-Along with this, Fast Fourier Transforms can be called on any of the waveforms, to see which frequencies are most dominant.
-This can be useful for analyzing noise.
+Fast Fourier Transforms can be called on any of the waveforms, to see which frequencies are most dominant.
+This is useful for analyzing frequency domain.

 The repository holds 2 auxilary files which include several filters or signal tools.
 An instantiation of the class in these files can be made to easily interface with the functions included in these.